MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/entity-lists.md

 ## List Map view

+On the **Map View** tab, you can enable the list to render as a map view of the data.

-With lists, it is possible to enable and configure a Map view of the data, powered by [!INCLUDE[pn-bing](../../../includes/pn-bing.md)] maps with search functionality to find locations near an address.
+The map view is powered by [!INCLUDE[pn-bing](../../../includes/pn-bing.md)] maps with search functionality to find locations near an address.
 By populating your records with latitude and longitude coordinate values and specifying the necessary configuration options listed in this section, your records can be rendered as pushpins on a map.
 Any record that does not have a latitude or longitude value will be excluded from the search.
 The initial load of the page will display all records within the initial value of the Distance Values field (in miles or km, depending on the Distance Units specified) from the Default Center Latitude and Default Center Longitude coordinates.
 The view specified is ignored when Map view is used, and a distance query is applied to the dataset to return the mappable results.

 > [!NOTE]
 > - This option is not supported in the German Sovereign Cloud environment.
 The Map view section will not be visible in this environment.
 > - Only Bing maps are supported as the **Map type**.

-## List calendar view
+## List Calendar view

-Use the **list calendar** view to render a list as a calendar, with each individual record configured to act as a single event.
+On the **Calendar View** tab, you can enable the list to render as a calendar view, with each individual record configured to act as a single event.

-To display records by using a calendar, those records need to include at a minimum a date field.
-For events to have exact start and end times, appropriate start and end time date fields need to be in place.
+The following field mappings can be configured to display list records as dated events on the calendar.
+The records need to include at minimum a date field.

+> [!Tip]
+> See [date and time](behavior-format-date-time-field.md#date-and-time) field behaviors for information on formatting date and time fields on portals.

 | Entity Field Mappings | Details |
 | - | - |